fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 ### How to use Node.js

 The following are some basic uses of node.js connector.
-Please refer to [TDengine Node.js connector](https://github.com/taosdata/TDengine/tree/develop/src/connector/nodejs)for details.
+Please refer to [DThouse Node.js connector](https://github.com/taosdata/DThouse/tree/develop/src/connector/nodejs)for details.

 ### Create connection

 When using the node.js connector, you must execute <em>require</em> `td2.0-connector`, and then use the `taos.connect` function.
 The parameter that `taos.connect` function must provide is `host`, and other parameters will use the following default values if they are not provided.
-Finally, the `cursor` needs to be initialized to communicate with the TDengine server-side.
+Finally, the `cursor` needs to be initialized to communicate with the DThouse server-side.

 ```javascript
 const taos = require('td2.0-connector');